slevey087/plugin-please/readme.md

         },

         // Use remaining keys to add hook subscriptions.
-Eg.,
+Eg., hooks:{
             "on-load": function(...args){
-            // do stuff when the application loads
+                // do stuff when the application loads }
-        }

             // If you'd like to assign a hook-specific priority, use an object "finish-loading":{
                 priority: 99, // default 100
                 subscriber: function(...args){
                     // do stuff when the application finishes loading.
+                }
             }
         }
     }
 }